themeteorchef/santa-spotter/santa-spotter.md

 });
 ```

-This is where we make use of the `percolate:synced-cron` package we added earlier in the recipe.
-Synced Cron allows us to define scheduled, automated "jobs" that run at a specific time.
+This is where we make use of the `percolate:synced-cron` package we added earlier in the recipe. `synced-cron` allows us to define scheduled, automated "jobs" that run at a specific time.
 Another way to think about this would be setting your thermostat.
 Every day at 5pm, for example, you might set your thermostat to start heating your home.
 When you get home at 6pm, your house is warm (the job your thermostat is doing).

 Instead of heating a house, here we're creating a job called `Deliver Presents` that will run `every 5 minutes`.
 Every time this cron job is executed, we tell it to call our `updateSantaLocation` method.
 Putting two and two together, we can see that this essentially says "every five minutes, mark the next location on Santa's list to be the current stop."
 So cool.
 But, we're not _all the way there_.